Polish citizenship – the ultimate guide

 What’s next?
 More visits?

 YES! if you want to go through and get a passport.
 First you need to arrange the registration of your key certificates in Poland.
-If you want to do this through the Polish Consulate, you pay about £45 per certificate to register the translations of your UK certificates (birth, marriage etc).
+If you want to do this through the Polish Consulate, you pay per certificate to register the translations of your UK certificates (birth, marriage etc).
 This is where you need your second copies of documents and translations.
-If you can, register your certificates yourself or through a family member (who you give permission to), by taking copy certificates and their translations to a local council in Warsaw or your family town, it’s a smaller fee (about 50 PLN per certificate).
+It is best to check the current cost with the Consulate.
+If you can, register your certificates yourself or through a family member (who you give permission to), by taking copy certificates and their translations to a local council in Warsaw or your family town, it’s a smaller fee (about 70 PLN per certificate).

 You will then obtain copies of the Polish registered certificates of your birth/marriage etc. which you will need to apply for a passport.
-If you want to keep a copy of these for your own records, order two as one set is submitted and kept for a passport application.
+If you want to keep a copy of these for your own records, order two as one set is kept upon submission of your passport application.

-Finally you will be able to apply for a passport and automatically receive a PESEL (national insurance equivalent) number and according to the normal system that any Pole needs to complete, the cost of which is currently £96.
-This passport application process is similar to what you have gone through, requiring the documents you will have received from Poland and a further application form all of which is submitted in person during yet another visit to the relevant Consulate.
+Finally you will be able to apply for a passport.
+You will automatically receive a PESEL (national insurance equivalent) number within the passport, so do not worry about not having one.
+The cost is currently £92.
+This passport application process is similar to what you have already gone through.
+You need the Polish copies of your personal documents and a one page application form which is very simple, submitted in person during yet another visit to the relevant Consulate.
 Please note for Polish passports they take fingerprints and you’ll also need to provide one photograph.

 Well done for reading this far.
 I told you it was complicated, but not impossible.
-Keep a checklist throughout the process, apply for two copies of your documents and obtain two copies of the translations and don’t forget to apply for a visit to the Consulate a few weeks before you are ready.
+Keep a checklist throughout the process, apply for two copies of your documents and obtain two copies of any translations.
+Don’t forget to apply for a visit to the Consulate a few weeks before you are ready.
 I received my passport on 8th May, very appropriately I thought – Victory Day in Europe 1945.
-I f you don’t have the time, find a company to do it for you.
+If you don’t have the time, find a company to do it for you.
 Good luck with your application and let me know how you get on!